limorko/Income-Statement-Simulator/README.md

 # Income-Statement-Simulator

-This is a program that displays a condensed income statement after the user inserts his/her business' information.
+This is a program that displays a condensed income statement after the user inputs his/her business' information.